Fatality Accident Due to Flying Tire Debris

 How an Experienced Attorney Can Help

 If you or your loved one has been injured due to a catastrophic tire failure of another vehicle, you could be entitled to compensation.
-An experienced, knowledgeable attorney at the Leifer Law Firm can discuss your situation and advise you of what legal options best suit your case.
+An experienced, knowledgeable attorney at Leifer & Ramirez can discuss your situation and advise you of what legal options best suit your case.
 Call us for a consultation at one of our convenient Florida locations today.